Fighting for quality news media in the digital age.

 Ian Key – who spent many years working for the Daily Express, Daily Mail, Today and the News of the World – has died suddenly at home aged 78.

 He spent the majority of his career covering the north of England and Scotland starting out working for a news agency in his home town of Doncaster.
-He followed his brother Ivor into journalism (who became the Daily Express bureau chief in New York).
+He followed his brother Ivor into the same agency (he later became the Daily Express bureau chief in New York).

 Ian soon moved on to the Rotherham Advertiser where he met his fellow trainee and long-time close friend Martyn Sharpe.

-The pair were out on a Sunday afternoon drive when they heard a fire engine siren.
+The pair were out on a Sunday afternoon drive out in his beloved MG Midget when they heard a fire engine siren.
 Ian insisted on giving chase and after several miles they found an overturned bus down a steep bank.
 They interviewed some of the passengers and sent a report to Press Association which was later broadcast on News at Ten.
 It was the first major scoop in a career filled with big stories.

 Ian soon moved on to work in London on the Daily Express Action Line consumer page, followed by several years on the Newcastle Evening Chronicle, mainly covering Durham and the surrounding area.